Jeffrey-P-McAteer/ai/rust-bert-playground/readme.md

 ./target/release/rust-bert-playground[.exe] ./directory/of/documents "What color is the sky?"

 # Building + running source w/ arguments
-cargo build --release -- ./directory/of/documents "What color is the sky?"
+cargo run --release -- ./directory/of/documents "What color is the sky?"

+# Run HTTP server on port 8080
+cargo run --release -- '127.0.0.1:8080'
 ```

 # Misc